Come Ride Horses in Kentucky!

 His mother was taken away when he was four days old to nurse a Thoroughbred, but he was lucky enough to be sold to a “nurse-mare foal” rescue and bottle fed.
 His training began at two with a local woman who gave him great care until medical problems forced her to sell him to us in 2011.
 Our vet has known him since then!
 He thinks he’s a kitten and loves treats.

 A well-trained and talented dressage horse, Buster is better with a quiet rider who won’t inadvertently cue him too strongly, confusing him or pushing to move too quickly.
 His very round back requires a well-balanced rider who instinctively will adjust the saddle if it is even slightly off-center.
+Buster has fallen madly in love with Bunny mule and she with him.

 Domino